Estlink Analysis ↗

 Version 0.7

 v0.7 does a lot of things to work around the absolute abomination that is ENTSO-E API.
-It's throwing 503s whenever it wants (it's not like a maintenance/release window, it's happening constantly), it returns partial data, some batches are missing etc. This totally messed up market tab charts - there're times when Finnish import is missing, but export to Latvia shows (messing up the net flow), Auvere data is missing, but aggregated to rest of oil shale blocks and so on.
+It's throwing 503s whenever it wants (it's not like a maintenance/release window, it's happening constantly), it returns partial data, some batches are missing etc. T his totally messed up market tab charts - there're times when Finnish import is missing, but export to Latvia shows (messing up the net flow), Auvere data is missing, but aggregated to rest of oil shale blocks and so on.
 The new version switches to more graunular data blocks (weekly instead of monthly), adds block retries and fallbacks, but I'm sure there are cases even this does not help.

 9. March 2026